 It is not likely just a coincidence that we are told of the sexual impurity of Judah just before we are told of the chaste behavior of his younger brother, Joseph.
 It is safe to conclude what Judah’s (and probably every other brother, except Benjamin) response would have been to the advances of Potiphar’s wife.
 As we began to see in Chapter 37, Joseph is different from his brethren.
 Joseph fears God and respects others while his brothers seem to simply take whatever they want and mistreat others for their own selfish interests.

 Judah’s Sin Characterizes The Line Into Which The Lord Jesus Will Be Born

-“Abraham was the father of Isaac, and Isaac the father of Jacob, and Jacob the father of Judah and his brothers, and Judah the father of Perez and Zerah by Tamar, and Perez the father of Hezron, and Hezron the father of Ram” (Matthew 1:2-3 ESV)
+“Abraham was the father of Isaac, Isaac the father of Jacob, and Jacob the father of Judah and his brothers.
+Judah was the father of Perez and Zerah by Tamar, Perez was the father of Hezron, and Hezron the father of Ram.”
+(Matthew 1:2-3)

 Chapter 38 of Genesis serves as a profound reminder of how great humanity’s need for a Savior really is!
 We see that even those who were in the lineage of the Lord were sin-stained, imperfect people.
 Perez was the illegitimate son of Judah and his daughter-in-law, Tamar.
 Yet he became the father of Hezron and ultimately an ancestor in the line that led to the Lord Jesus.
 The sordid deeds of Judah show us that God did not choose the noblest, the most morally upright, or the most righteous of the sons of Israel through which to bring the Lord Jesus into this world.
 He used sinners to bring about His purposes.
 If men like Judah fit into the plans of God, maybe He can use the rest of us sinners, too.